adir1/adir1hugo/content/posts/2024-swimming-in-dark-pools/index.md

   - Economics
   - Quants
   - AI
+  - Derivatives
+  - Options

 ---
 ## TLDR

 I have been thinking about algorithmic trading for a number of years.
 I enjoy exploring how markets work, their correlation with human psyche, economic cycles, and companies hype/performance.
 I muse here a bit about Quants, Black Box algo-trading and even if one perfects profitable algorithm - is it even ethical?
+Derivatives in general - are they useful after collapse of 2007/2008?
+And what about Futures? or Commodities trading?

 ## Introduction to Algorithmic Trading and Quants